mubanjs/muban-skeleton/docs/guide/components.md

 ```

 ::: tip Optional
-JS components are not required - sometimes you have partials that only have templates (and styles), but don't require
+TypeScript components are not required - sometimes you have partials that only have templates (and styles), but don't require
 any interactions or data bindings.
 :::